seinecle/mk99/src/main/asciidoc/subdir/localisation_temp_common.md

 //ST: !
 - Data production

-Amazon Mechanical Turk is a service of data production through the hiring of a distributed crowd of workers.
+*Amazon Mechanical Turk* (((Amazon, Amazon Mechanical Turk))) is a service of data production through the hiring of a distributed crowd of workers.
 Tends to "erase distance".

 Yet, the geographical distribution of workers on Amazon Mechanical Turk is far from even.
 The following figure is taken  http://aclweb.org/anthology/Q14-1007[from this study]: